model-checking/kani/docs/src/tutorial-loop-unwinding.md

 Well, the first answer is: it isn't!
 Reduce it to 11 and observe that the proof now still works!

-Kani needs the unwinding bound to be "one more than" the number of loops.
+Kani needs the unwinding bound to be "one more than" the number of loop iterations.
 We previously had an off-by-one error that tried to do 11 iterations on an array of size 10.
-So... it needed to be 12, then.
+So... the unwinding bound needed to be 12, then.
 Fixing that error to do the correct 10 iterations means we can now successfully reduce that unwind bound to 11 again.

 > **NOTE**: Presently, there are some situations where "number of iterations of a loop" can be less obvious than it seems.